Tocopro/mvcBlog/README.md

 ## Installation

-The are no files created independently to be downloaded for the installation of the app, just node packages to deploy and run the app.
+The are no files created independently to be downloaded for the installation of the app, just node packages to deploy and run the app  in heroku.

 packages necessary for the app to function are as follows:
  BCRYPT